kaveri-chetia/Project_3/README.md

 # :hotel: Inside Airbnb
+We are a consultancy firm dedicated to maximizing your rental income through expert Airbnb management, market analysis, and strategic pricing.

-## Project Overview
+# Project Overview
 Inside Airbnb provides data about Airbnb's impact in residential communities.
-The inside Airbnb website offers quarterly regional data globally broken down by major cities about Airbnb rentals such as the average income, price, listing information, reviews.
+We have compiled comprehensive quarterly data on Airbnb rentals, segmented by major cities worldwide.
+This includes detailed information on average income, pricing, listings, and reviews.
 We aim to use this data to answer key business questions about Airbnb market economy.

 ## Problem Statement